Custard Filled Pumpkin

 The difficulty with this recipe is, of course, finding a pot large enough to fit your pumpkin, or a pumpkin small enough to fit in your pot!
 The size favored for this weighs in at around 500 grams, or one pound.

 In the interest of full disclosure, I should note that I didn't make this dish for the photograph.
-I purchased the slice of ready-made dessert from a stall in the market where I live in Bangkok.
+I purchased the slice of ready-made dessert from a stall in the market where I lived in Bangkok.

 - Beat the eggs in a mixing bowl.
 Add in the coconut cream and palm sugar, and mix slowly until thoroughly blended to a smooth texture.